ba0fengwu/rotadd_mds_diffusion_layers/README.md

 $ git checkout main
 $ mkdir build
 $ cd build
-$ cmake .. # if HElib is installed in another path, please replace "cmake .." with "cmake -DCMAKE_PREFIX_PATH=/your_path/helib_install .."
+$ cmake .. # if HElib is not installed in the default path, please replace "cmake .." with "cmake -DCMAKE_PREFIX_PATH=/your_path/helib_install .."
 $ make
 ```